What Is DVCS Anyway?

 When it comes to backups, the redundancy of having your code on individual workstations isn’t going to help today.
 What you need is a single source of truth that is backed up in a way to ensure that you can maintain developer productivity without interruption.
 That doesn’t mean resuming work off someone else’s workstation copy of the software.
 It means defining a recovery point objective (RPO) and a recovery time objective (RTO) in your business continuity and disaster recovery (BC/DR) plan.

 Because of all these limitations and the needs of larger organizations, DVCS models have become the very thing they intended to replace.
 It’s back to the future.
-Now, the most popular use case for DVCS is to have a central repository as an intermediary between workstations.
+Now, the most popular use case is to have a central repository as an intermediary between workstations.

 For large enterprises, it is difficult to rely on DVCS.
 Instead of a team exchanging files with one another, on a peer-to-peer basis, they are exchanging huge repos with a central server, pushing and pulling them.